 - We encourage emailed or texted receipts and minimize packing materials for in-store purchases whenever possible.

-- We have started using recycled paper towels and toilet paper.
-Plus, we are reducing our usage of paper towels by using reusable cloth towels in our employee bathroom.
+- We use recycled paper towels, recycled toilet paper, and reusable cloth towels in our employee bathroom.

 FJ’s lighting is also powered by the green energy group Foresight Energy Management, which reduces our total energy consumption.